 Questions on Hebrews 2:9 - Who made Jesus lower than angels?
 Who crowned Jesus?
 Who brought Jesus back to life?
 Why does Jesus taste death for everyone?
 What role did God the Father play?
+The answers to these questions uncover the truth that the Trinity is not in Hebrews.

-Hebrews 2:10 - "God, for whom and through whom everything exists." - Sounds like God is Almighty, doesn't it?
-"Should make the pioneer of their salvation perfect through what he suffered." - God made Jesus perfect.
+Hebrews 2:10 - "God, for whom and through whom everything exists."
+(NAB). -Sounds like God is Almighty, doesn't it?
+"Should make the pioneer of their salvation perfect through what he suffered."
+(Hebrews 2:10 NIV)- God made Jesus perfect.
 "Pioneer" is Jesus, not God.